newrelic/docs-website/src/data-dictionary/events/MobileHandledException/runTime.md

 type: attribute
 events:
   - MobileHandledException
+  - MobileCrash
 ---

-The Android Runtime version where the exception was generated.
+The Android Runtime version where the exception/crash was generated.
 Android agent only.